Julien-Dng/Smile-Pay/README.md

 #### INSTALL PROJECT

-Clone The project with git command or with the Zip format.
+Clone The project with git command or download the Zip.

 First you need to install Ionic CLI with the command `npm install -g @ionic/cli `.